-[00:06:10] Carol Berkin: I wanna start by talking a little bit about the difference in experience that the men who would become Federalists and Federalist leaders had from the men who were first anti-Federalists and then Jeffersonians.
-And the differences were striking, many of the Federalist leaders like Hamilton and Patterson and others were not born in what became the United States.
-And so their loyalty did not run as deeply into the state as say Patrick Henry's did or Jefferson's did.
-That there was a big difference between those who I'm talking about the leadership now, between those who had been born abroad and those who had been born here.
-There was also an enormous difference about where they were educated.
+[00:06:00.6] Carol Berkin: I wanna start by talking a little bit about the difference in experience that the men who would become Federalists and Federalist leaders had from the men who were first Anti-Federalists and then Jeffersonians.
+And the differences were striking.
+Many of the Federalist leaders like Hamilton and Patterson and others were not born in what became the United States.
+And so their loyalty did not run as deeply into their state as say Patrick Henry's did, or Jefferson's did.
+There was a big difference between those who, I'm talking about the leader, leadership now, between those who had been born abroad and those who had been born here.

-Those who were educated in France, like John Jay or educated in England in the Inns of Court, so many of them the pink knees in private schools developed as many of us do the first time we ever travel, a kinda perspective on the vision of their country is really quite different.
+[00:07:16.0] Carol Berkin: There was also an enormous difference about where they were educated.
+Those who were educated in France like John Jay, or educated in England, in the Inns of Court, so many of them, the Pinkneys in private schools, developed, as many of us do the first time we ever travel, a kind of perspective on the vision of their country is really quite different.
 And they tended to see the country as a whole instead of their individual states.

-[00:07:34] Carol Berkin: And finally, among these people, many of them had been officers in the Continental Army.
-And so they had traveled the length and breadth of what became the United States, and they saw the similarities so that the parochialism or the provincialism that you see in the anti-Federalists and to some extent that you see in the Jeffersonians, was not present in the leadership of the, of the Federalist Party.
-And I think that that's important to see because while we say ideology and political ambitions shaped the development of the two-party system, to some extent it's really a difference in personal history that brings some of these men to be Federalists and supporters of a strong constitution as opposed to those who were opposed.

-[00:08:39] Carol Berkin: For instance, Patrick Henry only left Virginia once in his life, went to Philadelphia, didn't like it, and came home.
-A man like Hamilton had grown up in the West Indies, had lived in New York had traveled with Washington in the army.
+And finally, among these people, many of them had been officers in the Continental Army.

+[00:07:49.2] Carol Berkin: And so they had traveled the length and breadth of the United States, what became the United States.
+And they saw the similarities so that the parochialism or the provincialism that you see in the Anti-Federalists and to some extent that you see in the Jeffersonians was not present in the leadership of the Federalist Party.
+And I think that that's important to see because while we say ideology and political ambitions shaped the development of the two-party system, to some extent it's really a difference in personal history that brings some of these men to be federalists and supporters of a strong constitution as opposed to those who were opposed.
+For instance, Patrick Henry only left Virginia once in his life, went to Philadelphia, didn't like it and came home.
+A man like Hamilton had grown up in the West Indies, had lived in New York, had traveled with Washington in the Army.
 And so they had a really very different conception of what was possible.
 And that struck me very deeply when I started looking at political parties.

-I think that the image that you went from anti-Federalist to Jeffersonian and a little simplified, but to a great extent it's true.
-The people who saw the American Revolution as a war when they said, "No taxation without representation," what they meant was no taxation without no taxation without their state, their local representation.
+[00:09:22.2] Carol Berkin: I think that the image that you went from Anti-Federalist to Jeffersonian and is a little simplified, but to a great extent it's true.
+The people who saw the

+American Revolution as a war when they said no taxation without representation, what they meant was no taxation without their state, their local representation.
 They only wanted to be governed by people who shared their economic interests, earned their living in a similar way to the average voter.
 You could keep an eye on your local assembly to see what it's doing so that it couldn't become tyrannical or corrupt.
 They did not think that that meant for all America, it meant their state.
-And that concept of no taxation without representation means government by our local citizens, stands in contrast to the kind of nation building that a man like Alexander Hamilton envisioned.
-I mean, Hamilton and Madison at the time.
+And that concept of no taxation without representation means government by our local citizens stands in contrast to the kind of nation building that a man like Alexander Hamilton envisioned.
+Hamilton and Madison at the time.